 Once we determine that you might be experiencing an allergic reaction, we offer a variety of tests to determine the cause of your allergy.

 If you believe you may be suffering from a food allergy, call us today to schedule an appointment.
-We have offices in Crystal Lake, Elgin, and Lake Barrington for your convenience.
+We have offices in Crystal Lake and Elgin for your convenience.